FoxDevV2/Lua-Scripts-PsychEngine/README.md

 ## How to install
 Put the stuff (lua, image, xml) in the Scripts folder (inside the mods folder)
+### Exceptions
+The Health Drain Script needs to be in a chart folder

 ## Credits